albar965/littlenavmap-manual/en/OPTIONS.md

 You can select the various weather sources that should be shown in the `Information` dock window or in the map tooltips.

+The weather type `Flight Simulator` will either display weather from the FSX or P3D connection or from X-Planes `METAR.rwx` weather file.

-_Active Sky_ can only be selected if _Active Sky Next_ or _AS16_ is installed or the weather file is selected directly.
+_Active Sky_ can only be selected if either _Active Sky Next_, _AS16_ or _Active Sky for Prepar3D v4_ are installed or the weather file is selected directly.
 Selecting the _Active Sky_ weather file directly can be useful if you run a networked setup.
 Use Windows shares or a cloud service to get access to the file on the remote computer.

 The URLs of the NOAA and VATSIM weather can be modified if you like to use another source or the services change the URLs.

 The test buttons for the online weather services can also be used to find out if _Little Navmap_ can connect to Internet.
 Check your firewall settings if these fail.

 ![Weather Options](../images/optionsweather.jpg "Weather Options")